MassiMart/FLEXPART-WRF_AirIntrusions/README.md

 ## NEW SUBROUTINES
   ### 1 INTRUSION SUBROUTINES
-   ***Aim:*** The main goal of this package of subroutines is to identify those air parcels entering the tropopause layer/stratosphere from the Planetary Bounary Layer (PBL)/Free Atmosphere (FA) or the PBL/FA from the             tropopause/stratosphere.For each identified particles, the computation of the following varibables is performed:
+   ***Aim:*** The main goal of this package of subroutines is to identify those air parcels entering the tropopause layer/stratosphere from the Planetary Bounary Layer (PBL)/Free Atmosphere (FA) or the PBL/FA from the             tropopause/stratosphere.For each identified particles, the computation of the following variables is performed:
-   - the **transition time** (namely, the time rquired by the particles to reach the tropopause/stratosphere from the Planetary Boundary Layer (PBL);
+   - the **transition time** (namely, the time required by the particles to reach the tropopause/stratosphere from the Planetary Boundary Layer (PBL);
    - the **residence time** in the tropopause/stratosphere;
    - other **thermodynamic variables** (e.g., Brunt-Vaisala frequency) to characterize the transport into the tropopause/stratosphere.